sitespeedio/sitespeed.io/ROADMAP.md

 When we released 8.0 we really hit a milestone with the new [scripting](https://www.sitespeed.io/documentation/sitespeed.io/scripting/).
 The rest of 2019 we gonna focus on two things:
 * Documentation for performance testing in practice.
 We lack doumentation for beginners and professionals.
 * Better error handling.
-The project has changed so much over time and we have the change to handle errors even better than today.
+The project has changed so much over time and we have the change to handle errors even better than today [#2426](https://github.com/sitespeedio/sitespeed.io/issues/2426).
+* Create TypeScript definition files for scripting.
+This is partly done already but needs to be published for feedback.

 ### Long term
  - Support for Safari on iOS.